traffic-control-fyp-aub/ns3-gym/rl-fyp/gym-rsu/README.md

-# Custom OpenAI Gym environment
+# Custom OpenAI Gym Environment

 This environment is a custom gym environment for the sole purpose of training the agent.